Curriculum

 - Teaching staff use a consistent approach to lesson planning, through well scaffolded steps to success, clear learning outcomes, plenty of opportunities for questioning, modelling of good practice and use of success criteria.

 - Enriching the children’s spiritual, moral, social and cultural understanding, as well as their personal development in matters of health, economics and well-being also lie at the heart of our curriculum.
-Activities such as assemblies, circle time, theme days, festivals, celebrations and nurture – combined with our subject teaching in RE, PSHE, Science and MFL help deliver and revisit school priorities such as school values and ethos, British values, kindness, respect, tolerance and resilience.
+Activities such as assemblies, circle time, theme days, festivals, celebrations and nurture – combined with our subject teaching in RE, PSHCE, Science and MFL help deliver and revisit school priorities such as school values and ethos, British values, kindness, respect, tolerance and resilience.

 - We encourage parental involvement through parent workshops and home-school learning logs, this provides an opportunity to encourage the parent’s understanding of our curriculum